shuaills/github.io/_pages/about.md

 ---

-I am graduate student studying computer science at University of Edinburgh.
+I am undergraduate student studying computer science at University of Edinburgh.

 I have a broad interest in building efficient systems for training and serving deep learning models, with a primary focus on large language models (LLMs).